SchweizerischeBundesbahnen/mobile-ios-design-swiftui/README.md

 ```
     var body: some View {
         VStack {
-        SBBBubbleView(image: Image("sample"), title: "Your title", expanded: .constant(false))    // The SBBBubbleView always needs to be the first element inside a VStack (to position it right below the SBBNavigationBar)
+        SBBBubbleView(image: Image("sample"), title: Text("Your title"), expanded: .constant(false))    // The SBBBubbleView always needs to be the first element inside a VStack (to position it right below the SBBNavigationBar)
             // other elements below SBBBubbleView
         }
     }